tildearrow/furnace/README.md

 some Linux distributions (e.g. Ubuntu or openSUSE) will require you to install the `-dev` versions of these.

+having libintl is recommended for locale support, but if it isn't present, Furnace will use its own implementation.

 ## getting the source

 type the following on a terminal/console: (make sure Git is installed)